Tony-gh123/decision-trees/readme.md

 | **Random Forest** | 0.694 | 0.160 | 0.831 | 0.174 | 0.347 | 0.232 | 0.471 | 0.471 | 0.506 |
 | **Custom Tree** | 0.609 | 0.107 | 0.722 | 0.112 | 0.401 | 0.175 | 0.946 | 0.594 | 0.564 |

-As expected, **XGBoost** achieved the top performance with an **AUC of 0.726**.
+As expected, **XGBoost** achieved top performance with an **AUC of 0.726**.
 This score indicates that in roughly 73% of cases, the model correctly assigns a higher risk score to a churner than to a non-churner.
 The **Random Forest** classifier followed at 0.694, while the **Custom Tree** classifier reached 0.609.
 All models demonstrated a clear signal above the random baseline (AUC = 0.5).

 Two additional key metrics are precision and recall, combined into F1, which describe how often predicted churners are truly churners (**precision**) and how many of the total true churners we successfully caught (**recall**).
 The **F1** value shows the harmonic mean measurement of these two values.